-Why Australia, Fiji, and Indonesia?
+Why Australia, New Zealand, Fiji, and Bali?

 - Still tied to the British sovereign, Australia is shaped by its imperial legacy, multicultural society and the vibrant postcolonial resurgence of Aboriginal peoples.
 Its standard of living remains high, given its integration into the world economy and its role as a source of raw materials and services for China's and India's development.
 Historically allied to European and North American powers, Australia is currently in the process of integrating itself more fully into its Asian neighborhood.

 Home to powerful Maori culture, breathtaking landscapes and impressive green credentials (over 80% of electricity in NZ is generated from renewables), Aotearoa/New Zealand will allow us to not only gain a deeper understanding of the Pacific, an oft-neglected world region that is playing an increasingly important role in international conversations around oceans, climate change, cultural diversity and transnational collaboration, but further add an important comparative dimension to our strong program focus on sustainability, Indigenous peoples and settler colonialism, race and ethnicity, and social justice.